 Soon the idea of a Rapid Response Team was conceived, a well-organized database of highly trained chaplains who could deploy all across the country in the wake of man-made or natural disasters.
 Further, the commitment was made to help train Christians and churches so that they would also be able to appropriately respond to tragedies in their own neighborhoods and daily lives.

 Since that time, the Billy Graham Rapid Response Team has developed in size and credibility, emerging as an expected and appreciated presence in times of disaster.
-The nationwide network has grown to more than 1,500 chaplains in 47 states, with an international presence in Australia, Canada, and the United Kingdom; ready to deploy with the hope and love of Christ.
+The nationwide network has grown to more than 1,700 chaplains in 48 states, including the U.S. territory of Puerto Rico, with an international presence in Australia, Canada, and the United Kingdom; ready to deploy with the hope and love of Christ.